How To Insulate A Metal Building

 - A utility knife

-- A screw gun
+- A screw gun (some retrofit applications)

 Double sided tape keeps the insulation from blowing during the installment process and helps attach insulation to the surface and seal seams.